-In 2010, the Department of Art and Art History moved to its new 170,000 sq. ft. state-of-the-art facility, the Visual Arts Complex located at the heart of the CU campus near downtown Boulder.
-With nearly 1000 undergraduate art majors and 50 graduate students, the department is a vibrant community of students, artists, and art historians.
+In 2010, the Department of Art and Art History moved to a 170,000 sq. ft. state-of-the-art visual arts complex located in the heart of the campus.
+With nearly 1,000 undergraduate art majors and 50 graduate students, the department is a vibrant community of students, artists, and art historians.
 The 25 full-time faculty from 2 programs and 6 areas including Art History, IMAP (photography, digital media, video, integrated arts), Ceramics, Foundations, Sculpture and Post-Studio Practice, Printmaking, and Painting and Drawing are highly active in their respective fields, from publishing important articles and books on historical and contemporary art to exhibiting in galleries and museums to establishing non-traditional artist venues and opportunities.
-The faculty are also committed teachers and mentors who work closely with both undergraduate and graduate students, helping them to realize their individual visions as artists and historians.
+The faculty are committed teachers and mentors who work closely with both undergraduate and graduate students, helping them to realize their individual visions as artists and historians.

 Students who have graduated from our program have gone on to work for museums and galleries; have been hired to teach at colleges and art schools as artists and art historians; have developed public art projects in different cities; and have established professional careers as artists throughout the country.